 - Creative Arts Workshops: Painting, jewelry making, collage, knitting, and more.

-- Creative writing program: volunteers can help inspire your process and teach new techniques.
+- Creative Writing: Volunteers help inspire your creative process and teach new techniques.

-The studio, located in the Blum Resource Center on the first floor of the Yawkey Center, is open Monday-Friday, 10 a.m. to 4 p.m.
+The Open Arts Studio is open Monday-Friday, 10 a.m. to 4 p.m.
 All materials and art instruction are provided free of charge.
 Please contact the Blum Resource Center at 617-632-5570 for more details.